Netanyahu reverses firing of defense minister amid tension

 JERUSALEM (AP) — Israeli Prime Minister Benjamin Netanyahu on Monday reversed his decision to fire his defense minister over criticism of the government’s contentious plan to overhaul the judiciary.

-In a televised speech, Netanyahu said that Yoav Gallant is staying at his post.
+In a live press conference, Netanyahu said that Yoav Gallant is staying at his post.

 “I decided to put the differences we had behind us,” he said.
 “Gallant remains in his position and we will continue to work together for the security of the citizens of Israel.”